DevOpsTribe/congruit/README.md

 **[Usage](#usage)**

 ## Description
-Congruit is a configuration a lightweight configuration management and automation tool.
-It is written in Go and works through Bash.
+Congruit is a lightweight configuration management and automation tool.
+It is written in Go but works through Bash.
 It manages shell scripts you created for configure your Linux platforms.

 ## Concepts
 The main concepts of Congruit are